Under Construction at Atlantic Cape

 Download a pdf map of the Mays Landing Campus.

-Several major projects are in the works at Atlantic Cape Community College and its campuses in Mays Landing and Atlantic City.
+Several major projects are in the works at Atlantic Cape Community College and its campuses in Mays Landing, Atlantic City and Cape May Court House.
 Some construction work will impact access to the campuses and various buildings and parking lots.
 Information will be updated as projects progress.

 Science, Technology, Engineering & Math (STEM) Building